Student Award

 Why attend?

-And we believe that sharing knowledge creates value for all.
+We believe that sharing knowledge creates value for all.
 Sharing knowledge from different perspectives: from topical experts, from students, and from local officials is very powerful and inspirational.
 Strengthening our collective goal to create and offer solutions to enhance accessibility, urban liveability, economic viability and sustainable mobility together.

-Student awards
+Student Awards

 Part of the event is the annual Q-Park Student Award.
 The competition is organised by the Erasmus University Rotterdam and Q-Park, and open to students from European colleges and universities.
 Any bachelor or master project related to parking and/or mobility, in the broadest sense of the word, is eligible.
 During the event, the three students who submitted the best projects will present their results.